 Tracie Fobes (from Raymore) started Tracie Fobes over 7 years ago.

 My name is Tracie Fobes and I run a blogging education and coaching business.

 There is no greater joy than doing what you love and seeing the money roll in.

 44. Write.as ($34.8K/year)

-Matt Baer (from Washington D.C., Washington, D.C., USA) started Write.as about 8 years ago.
+Matt Baer (from Washington D.C., Washington, D.C., USA) started Write.as almost 9 years ago.

 Hi!
 I’m Matt Baer, founder of Write.as.
 We make digital tools that help creative people get their work online, from words to visual art.
 What we’re most after is building usable software that doesn’t kill your creative ideas (as notifications, feeds, and “likes” tend to do), to encourage free expression by giving you better privacy, and to make digital expression accessible to everyone.